google-research/kauldron/docs/metrics.md

 ### Summary

 Summaries are like metrics.
-The only difference is the `State.compute()` method do not returns a scalar but instead returns one of:
+The only difference is the `State.compute()` method does not return a scalar but instead returns one of:

 *   `Array['b h w c']`: for image summaries.
 *   `str` for text summaries.